AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 +++**Jobs (import and export)**

-Jobs are managed by a wizard system that simplifies the import and export of data into and out of the product.
+Jobs are managed by an assistant system that simplifies the import and export of data into and out of the product.
 Jobs use the templating system for simplicity and consistency and can be defined to execute on a schedule.

 Learn more about [import and export jobs](../../platform/using/get-started-data-import-export.md).
 +++